 Train Hopping Arizona

-I hitched out a few days ago with Randolph from the Grand Canyon after spending a two and a half months working in the food and beverage department in Maswik lodge.
+I hitched out a few days ago with Randolph from the Grand Canyon after spending two and a half months working in the food and beverage department in Maswik lodge.
 Randolph has been hopping trains for 7 years in between working seasonal jobs.
 He left his home in VA at the age of 18 and started walking down the Appalachian Trail.
-The first train he saw strolling through town he hopped on and he’s been riding the rails ever since then.
+The first train he saw strolling through town he hopped on and he’s been riding the rails ever since then a few months at a time.
 He ended up in Montana and became trail crew up in Glacier National Park eventually switching to packing in and out food on mules.

 I tried my luck catching on the fly on a few Intermodal trains that headed out of the yard, but every time I clasped my hands onto the ladder and pulled myself up onto the porch, my eyes only saw the running wheels underneath the cars, no floor existed.
 So I hopped off and tried again, two and three times, without any luck and pulled a muscle in my leg.
 I grabbed my leg in pain and gasped for breath as I looked around the yard for security.
 Around the bend I saw lights and the revving sound of an ATV off in the distance.
 I panicked and ran for the woods using all my energy as I threw myself in the bushes, covering my heavy breathing with the palm of my hand as I crouched underneath a cocoon of dead branches next to the tracks.